We can all agree that the COVID-19 crisis made us understand the importance of relationships, care, understanding, and empathy.

 It has taught golf club marketing leaders – I hope – that the days of bland, generic messaging are officially done & gone.
 It is impossible to express and demonstrate understanding and care with such communication messages and services.

-Now it is very obvious that without true 1-on-1 personalization we will not be able to deliver relevance to our golf club members and guests neither to our employees plus gain long-term loyalty.
+It is self-evident that without true 1-on-1 personalization, we will not be able to deliver relevance to our golf club members and guests, nor to our employees, and gain long-term loyalty.

 Personalization is essential across